jibolash/Eve/README.md

 ## Credits

 - Inspired by <a href="https://github.com/sergiokopplin/indigo">indigo</a>
-- Demo profile photo: <a href="https://www.pexels.com/photo/woman-wearing-eyeglasses-773371/">Tarzine Jackson</a>
+- Demo profile photo by <a href="https://www.pexels.com/photo/woman-wearing-eyeglasses-773371/">Tarzine Jackson</a>

 ## License